 A few extra unusual tips:

-• Cinnamon for Root Growth: Dip cuttings in cinnamon powder before planting to encourage root growth.
+- Cinnamon for Root Growth: Dip your cuttings in cinnamon powder before you plant them.
+It should help to get the roots to grow.

-• Banana Peel Water: Soak banana peels in water for a natural potassium-rich fertilizer.
+- Banana Peel Water: Soak banana peels in water and use them as a fertilizer.
+It will give your plants a boost of potassium.

-With these comprehensive tips your ZZ plant will not only survive but thrive.
-Keep experimenting with what works best in your home and don’t forget to enjoy the journey of watching your plant grow!
+But keep experimenting with what works best in your home and don’t forget to enjoy getting to see your plant grow.